PioterAndrzejewski/Portfolio-app/README.md

   $ npm i
   $ npm start
   ```
-And you're ready to test the app in your browser on localhost:3000
+Now you're ready to test the app in your browser on localhost:3000

 ### Built With